philsturgeon/tech-talks/content/getting-specific-about-apis/source.md

 "default": "Default value",
 "readOnly": true,
 "maximum": 10,
-"examples": ["foo", "bar"]
+"example": "foo"
 ```

 ---

-This can be used to generate API Reference docs

----

-BUT MORE IMPORTANTLY

----

-- Client-side payload validation
-- Server-side payload validation
-- Contract testing
-- Form Generation
-- Code Generation
-- SDKs
-- Mock Servers

----

-JSON Schema had two vocabularies:
+Early on, JSON Schema only had two vocabularies:

 - Core
 - Validation

+Note: core is similar to graphql/proto

+validation is much more

 ---

-## Client-side Payload Validation
+## Client-side Validation

 Clients need to validate requests before form submission

-Heck no am I waiting for the server to respond for per-field as-you-type validation)
+> "I'm not waiting for the server for per-field as-you-type validation!"

 ---

 Duplicating validation logic on server and various clients is dangerous and **boring**

+---

+## Validation Hell

+E.g: A "description" string changes max length from 100 to 50

 ---